 - Converted properties with multiple self-contained studio units sharing a communal entrance

-Standard single-household rentals, even with multiple occupants who are all related, are not HMOs.
+Standard single-household rentals, even with multiple occupants who are all related, fall outside the HMO definition.
 The defining feature is multiple separate households sharing a property.

 HMO Licensing in Gibraltar